General Grower Information

 Growers need to act to protect their investment.

 To date the costs have been borne by the Directors of the Co-op.
 None of the growers involved with the Co-op have been paid.
-It will be necessary to properly fund the Co-op by membership and capital contributions from growers and more details will follow soon.
+The Co-op has sufficient funding for all of its current activities.